 Acts 4:29-33 ...enable your servants to speak your word with great boldness.
 Stretch out your hand to heal and perform miraculous signs and wonders....
 (31) And they were all filled with the Holy Spirit and spoke the word of God boldly....
 (33) With great power the apostles continued to testify to the resurrection of the Lord Jesus, and much grace was upon them all.

-•• (4) Great power, including healings, signs, and wonders, flowed from their being baptized with the Spirit.
+•• (4) Great power, including healings, signs, and wonders, flowed from their being baptized in the Holy Spirit.

 Acts 8:12-17 But when they believed Philip as he preached the good news ... they were baptized....
 (17) Then Peter and John placed their hands on them, and they received the Holy Spirit.